Chart Color Schemes

 Age

-The median age in Gordon is 39 years, which is higher than Greater Sydney's average of 37 years and close to Australia's national average of 38 years.
-Compared to Greater Sydney, the 15-24 age group is over-represented in Gordon at 15.4%, while the 25-34 age group is under-represented at 11.7%.
-According to post-2021 Census data, the 15-24 age group has increased from 13.5% to 15.4%, and the 0-4 age group has declined from 4.3% to 3.4%.
+The median age in Gordon is 39 years, which is higher than Greater Sydney's average of 37 years and close to the national average of 38 years.
+The 15-24 cohort is over-represented at 15.4% locally compared to Greater Sydney's average, while the 25-34 age group is under-represented at 11.7%.
+According to post-2021 Census data, the 15-24 age group has grown from 13.5% to 15.4%, and the 0-4 cohort has declined from 4.3% to 3.4%.
 By 2041, population forecasts indicate significant demographic changes in Gordon.
-The 75-84 age group is projected to grow by 55%, reaching 870 people from 560.
-Residents aged 65 and older will represent 69% of the anticipated growth.
-Conversely, the 0-4 and 25-34 age groups are expected to experience population declines.
+The 75-84 age group is expected to grow by 55% (from 560 to 871 people), led by demographic aging as residents aged 65 and older represent 69% of anticipated growth.
+Conversely, the 0-4 and 25-34 cohorts are projected to experience population declines.